 Tory Callahan maintains a private practice working with Pre K-elementary school students.
 She also does special projects and curriculum development related to literacy instruction.
 A current focus is developing early literacy architecture for at-risk populations.
-Tory and husband Pat live in Indianapolis.
+Callahan and husband Pat live in Indianapolis.

 J. Chris Cooke

 Partner, Senior Institutional Consultant, Cooke Financial Group at Noyes